Communist Control Act of 1954: Litigation

 In 1961, the Supreme Court of the United States ruled that the act did not bar the party from participating in New York's unemployment insurance system.

 In the run-up to the 1972 United States presidential election in Arizona, several electors and candidates for the Communist Party U.S.A. attempted to create a new branch of the party within the state, but were refused, with state officials citing both Arizona and Federal law.
 On July 22, they filed suit, alleging that the statutes constituted bills of attainder, and therefore violated Article I, Section 9 of the Constitution of the United States.
 Additionally, they claimed that the statutes denied them due process rights under the Fifth and Fourteenth Amendments, and that they violated the Equal Protections Clause and the First Amendment.
-In 1973, Federal District Judge rule that the statutes in question violated the Constitution of the United States and that Arizona could not keep the party off the ballot (Blawis v.
+In 1973, Federal District Judge William Copple ruled that the statutes in question violated the Constitution of the United States and that Arizona could not keep the party off the ballot (Blawis v.
 Bolin).